-In order to discuss solutions that are good alternatives for VPNs, it’s important to understand exactly what features it delivers for an enterprise and where it is and isn’t a good fit.
+In order to discuss solutions that are good VPN alternatives, it’s important to understand exactly what features it delivers for an enterprise and where it is and isn’t a good fit.

 A VPN’s main objective is to secure the data traffic while it is in “motion” to and from the host network.
 A VPN is not a good catch-all technology for all remote access use cases, especially for third parties and vendors.

-The following platforms are some additional solutions to consider as alternatives to VPNs.
+The following platforms are some additional solutions to consider as VPN alternatives.

 An Identity & Access Management, or IAM, platform can provide additional protections for a VPN.
 Instead of just a username and password, identity management technology can incorporate a comprehensive verification process.